drewkerrigan/riak-elixir-client/README.md

 riak-admin bucket-type activate map_bucket
 ```

-Now one can create a map (Riex.CRDT.Map):
+Now one can create a map (Riak.CRDT.Map):

 ```elixir
 register = Register.new("data")